 “My insurance won’t cover telehealth appointments.”

-“During the COVID National Emergency, almost all major insurance carriers as well as MediCare and Medicaid are covering the cost of telehealth visits the same as they have covered in-person office-visits,” Meyer said.
+“During the COVID National Emergency, almost all major insurance carriers as well as Medicare and Medicaid are covering the cost of telehealth visits the same as they have covered in-person office-visits,” Miranda said.
 “This may change at the end of the COVID National Emergency.”

 “My information on medical devices can lead to privacy issues.”